 Easy to get into?
 Entry requirements vary depending on the course and also if you are a traditional or mature student.

 Added value: A £5.5m refurbishment was completed when the building opened, providing a wireless campus complete with industry standard TV and radio studios and AVID suite for journalism and media production.
 Sound-proof recording, production and practice studios for music students.
 PC and Mac labs for computing students.
 Specialist art facilities including, fine art and print-making studios for our interdisciplinary art and design students.
-Over 95 per cent of graduates go on to find employment or further study within six months of finishing.

 Teaching: The university prides itself on the quality of the teaching and learning at the campus.
-Many of the areas represented at Barnsley rank among the leaders in their fields nationally, with recent official recognition, for example, for psychology and education; media and journalism were part of a department ranked number one in the UK at the August 2006 National Student Survey.
+Many of the areas represented at Barnsley rank among the leaders in their fields nationally, with recent official recognition, for example, for psychology and education; media and journalism were part of a department ranked number one in the UK in the August 2006 National Student Survey.

 Transport links: Barnsley is situated in the centre of some of Yorkshire's major cities, with Leeds, Sheffield and Huddersfield only a short train journey away.
 Barnsley is less than four hours from London by rail and three hours from Newcastle, both via Leeds or Doncaster.
 The approach by road is on the M1, junction 38 or 37.

 Fees: UK/EU students pay £5,995 per year for full-time degrees and HNCs/Ds.

 Bursaries: A Maintenance Loan is available and students can receive up to £5,555 per year if they are living away from home.
 See their website for more details.

 The fun stuff